Optical Fractionator workflow >

 If you didn't measure the thickness of sections while counting, this estimate is not calculated.

-In many cases, this estimate will be nearly identical to Estimated population using mean section thickness.
+This estimate is a variation of (and in many cases nearly identical to) the Estimated population using mean section thickness.

 • You made errors in section thickness measurement that were not corrected when there were no objects to be marked.